CORETech-IE/core-envs-private/README.md

 This documentation outlines the complete strategy for securely managing environment configuration and secrets for the `core-services` Docker deployments, using **SOPS**, **GPG**, and a **Git-based repository**.
 It includes all critical steps required to replicate, restore, or recover the system even in the event of total personnel loss.

 ---
+📂 Client Configuration Files

+Each client has a dedicated folder inside clients/, which contains two types of files:

+✅ Public (versioned in Git)

+config.yaml: Non-sensitive configuration (hostnames, ports, service URLs)

+metadata.yaml: Metadata about the client environment (template version, environment name, etc.)

+These files are safe to commit and provide useful audit trails, environment info, and config visibility.

+🔒 Encrypted (via SOPS)

+secrets.sops.yaml: All sensitive credentials (client secrets, tokens, passwords)

+This file is always encrypted with GPG and validated before use.

+---

 ## 🧱 Architecture Overview